Home > Leisure, Culture & Tourism > Heritage & Museums > Town Hall > Restoration Project FAQs

 What about the furniture?

-Who is behind the project?
+Who was behind the project?

-Can i find out more about the history of the building?
+Can I find out more about the history of the building?

 How can I find out more?